-- Sudden onset
+- sudden onset

-- Sore throat
+- sore throat

-- Fever
+- fever

-- · Patchy discrete exudate
+- patchy discrete exudate

-- Severe pain on swallowing
+- severe pain on swallowing

-- Absence of cough
+- absence of cough

-- Inflammation of pharynx and tonsils
+- inflammation of pharynx and tonsils

-- Tender, enlarged anterior cervical nodes
+- tender, enlarged anterior cervical nodes

-- Patient age 5-15 years
+- patient ages 5-15 years

-- · Presentation in winter or early spring
+- presentation in winter or early spring

-- History of exposure
+- history of exposure

 Children with a low probability of GABHS need no testing, require no antibiotics and need to be advised of symptomatic treatment only.
-Those at intermediate or high-risk should have either a throat culture or rapid strep screen.
+Those at intermediate or high risk should have either a throat culture or rapid step screen.